 NARRATRICE

-In his Dada Manifesto 1918, Tristan Tzara reproached those who sought reasons in everything - starting with the word “Dada”, which to some meant a “wooden horse”, while to others, it meant a “nurse”.
+In his Dada Manifesto 1918, Tristan Tzara reproached those who sought reasons in everything - starting with the word “Dada”, which meant “wooden horse” to some, and “nurse” to others.
 To the Russians, it meant “Yes, yes”, and to the Kru tribe it meant “the tail of a sacred cow”.
-In short, it meant whatever anyone wanted it to mean, or imagined it to mean.
+In short, it meant whatever one wanted, or imagined it to mean.
 This absence of meaning expressed the absurd and the grotesque.
-It was the only possible route towards the search for an absolute, freed from the values that had brought on the First World War: work, family, the homeland and religion.
+It was the only possible route towards the search for an absolute, freed from the values that had brought on the First World War: work, family, country and religion.

 TC : 04 08 07